Zhang's Planar Camera Calibration | VitaVision

 1. Z. Zhang.
 A Flexible New Technique for Camera Calibration.
 MSR-TR-98-71 (also IEEE TPAMI 22(11), 2000). pdf

 2. R. Y. Tsai.
 A versatile camera calibration technique for high-accuracy 3D machine vision metrology using off-the-shelf TV cameras and lenses.
-IEEE Journal on Robotics and Automation 3(4)
+IEEE Journal on Robotics and Automation 3(4):323–344, 1987. pdf

 3. P. Sturm and S. J. Maybank.
 On plane-based camera calibration: A general algorithm, singularities, applications.
 IEEE CVPR, 1999. pdf